 None of this is true, of course.
 Rather, it’s what the main character from Special might journal, since he’s making a log of his experiences as a superhero.
 But he’s not really a superhero.
-He’s an underachieving parking cop named Les, and he’s played with an odd genius by Michael Rapaport, who exudes both hopeless defeat and bizarrely enthusiastic passion in his role.
+He’s an underachieving parking cop named Les, and he’s played by an odd genius, Michael Rapaport, who exudes both hopeless defeat and bizarrely enthusiastic passion in his role.
 You see, Les, feeling a little underappreciated and hopeless like we all do at times, volunteered for an experimental pharmaceutical study testing a drug called “Special” that’s supposed to suppress his self-doubt.
-Unfortunately, it’s had some side-effects.
+Unfortunately, it’s had some side effects.

-This streaming dual reality purveyed by Special is enough to drive the wrong kind of viewer crazy, because we’re always switching back and forth between Les’ intense fantasy and the perceptibly dangerous situation of his bad narcotic reaction.
+This streaming dual reality purveyed by Special is enough to drive the wrong kind of viewer crazy because we’re always switching back and forth between Les’ intense fantasy and the perceptibly dangerous situation of his bad narcotic reaction.
 Endless funny situations crop up that keep us amused at people’s reactions to his behavior, but then again, his actions alone are enough to incite hearty belly laughs.
-Rapaport, a supporting actor from films like Beautiful Girls and Mighty Aphrodite, contains an empty wit about his face that perfectly shows Les’ absence from our reality.
-The performance is riotous, and by the end even heartbreaking.
+Rapaport, a supporting actor in films like Beautiful Girls and Mighty Aphrodite, has an empty wit about his face that perfectly shows Les’ absence from our reality.
+The performance is riotous and, by the end, even heartbreaking.

-Shot on a shoestring budget with grainy digital photography and not-so-special effects, Special plays with superhero genre tropes and remains smart enough to offer audiences a pleasant-if-thoughtful diversion for barely 90-minutes.
-Despite its grand metaphor about little people with big dreams often having to give them up for a painful dose of The Real World, the film works better as a neat little indie comedy chalked full of goofiness.
+Shot on a shoestring budget with grainy digital photography and not-so-special effects, Special plays with superhero genre tropes and remains smart enough to offer audiences a pleasant-if-thoughtful diversion for barely 90 minutes.
+Despite its grand metaphor about little people with big dreams often having to give them up for a painful dose of The Real World, the film works better as a neat little indie comedy chock-full of goofiness.